 Their faeces and urine also pose risk of salmonella infection to anyone coming into contact with it and it is essential that a deep clean is done in the area of the infestation.
 When witnessing a squirrel infestation in your loft you should look for the entry point of the squirrels.
-Then at a time when they would most probably be away from the nest (usually in the mornings) make some noise to make any squirrels that might be still inside come out and block the entry point.
-In case you hear noises again, un-block the entry point as a young one might have been trapped in and the mother squirrel will come back to take it to another nest.
+Then, at a time when they would most probably be away from the nest (usually in the mornings) make some noise to make any squirrels that might be still inside come out of the property and block the entry point.
+In case you hear noises again, unblock the entry point as a young one might have been trapped in and the mother squirrel will come back to take it to another nest.

 When you call a professional pest control company in cases of squirrel infestation, you will have your property inspected first.
 This is to find the type of squirrel infestation present, the entry points of the squirrels, the amount of damage caused and the level of the infestation.
-These steps are vital for making the right selection of eradication method.
+These steps are vital for making the right selection of eradication or deterring method.
 Depending on the infestation and your personal needs, we will tailor our methods, so that you could achieve high success rates, no matter what your situation or preferences may be.

 Red squirrels are protected species in the UK.
-In the case of red squirrel infestations, the methods are chosen in a way that no squirrels are harmed and after catching the red squirrels are released back in the nature.
+In the case of a red squirrel infestation, the methods are chosen in a way that no squirrels are harmed and after catching the red squirrels they are safely released back in the nature.
 All methods mentioned above are discussed with the customer, so that a common agreement can be made on the exact method that is going to be used for the removal of the squirrel infestation.
 When using methods that involve a lethal end for the grey squirrels, Prime Pest Control operates a strict policy for humane dispatch of the squirrels, that is a general requirement for all pest control companies dealing with squirrel pest control (as per the Wild Mammals Protection Act 1996).

 How to differentiate between red and grey squirrels: